Course: BA (Hons) 3D Design; MA Design

 How did studying at Plymouth help you?

-The BA was great for pointing me in the right direction, and it also gave me a good business grounding which has been invaluable (other courses don't provide as much business skills as Plymouth University – I’ve spoken to students from other universities and they've all complained about this particular issue).
+The BA was great for pointing me in the right direction, and it also gave me a good business grounding which has been invaluable (other courses don't provide as much business skills as University of Plymouth – I’ve spoken to students from other universities and they've all complained about this particular issue).

 The MA really helped me to focus on what was important and helped me find a process and a way of working.
 The MA was by far the best thing I could have done.
 Honestly!